 What Counts as Compelling Evidence for a Chargeback Response?

 Many different types of documentation could be considered compelling evidence in a chargeback dispute.
 For example:

 - Sales receipts

-Reason codes are an abbreviated way of offering a basic explanation for the chargeback.
+Chargeback reason codes are an abbreviated way of offering a basic explanation for the chargeback.
 Each code refers to one of the specific rationales that card networks consider legitimate reasons for a customer dispute.
-You must tailor the representment case — including the compelling evidence — to the reason code under which the bank filed it.
+You must tailor your representment case — including the compelling evidence — to the reason code under which the bank filed it.

-This can be problematic, in that reason codes are notoriously ineffective at accurately reflecting the consumer’s real motivation for disputing a transaction.
+This can be problematic.
+First, there’s the fact that reason codes are notoriously ineffective at accurately reflecting the consumer’s real motivation for disputing a transaction.

 Challenges of Creating Effective Chargeback Disputes